codemonument/deno_rx_webstreams/Readme.md

 - stringToLines() - implemented ✅ - converts string chunks delimited by newline into one string line per chunk
 - map() - planned
 - reduce() - planned
+- collect() - in consideration - collects chunks as array with options for: how long should chunks be collected? (specific time, until buffer full, specific count, etc.) and emits the resulting array as event (similar to rxjs buffer)
 - multiplex() - in consideration => would multiplex different Readables by wrapping each chunk in an event which gets an id to uniquely identify the source readable in the resulting stream
 ## Targets